FAQs for Graduate students

 3.Is there a deadline for graduate application?

-January 31st is the annual deadline.
-Under special circumstances we will consider applications from students after the application deadline.
-Given that we have a limited number of resources (TA positions, entrance awards, etc) to allocate to incoming students, please bear in mind that prompt submission of applications will increase the likelihood of a successful application.
+March 31st is the annual deadline.
+Under special circumstances, we may consider applications from students after the application deadline.
+Given that we have a limited number of resources (TA positions, entrance awards, etc.) to allocate to incoming students, please bear in mind that prompt submission of applications will increase the likelihood of a successful application.

 4.How do I get a faculty advisor?